LDAWG-a11y/a11yWebApp/src/codeOfConduct.md

 ## Purpose

-MakeThingsAccessible has inclusivity as its core principle, we welcome contributions that promote or enhance inclusivity or participation in the digital world, built environments and physical products.
-Inclusivity is about all people, irrespective of individual differences and we expect all contributors to be respectful of others, at all times.
+Make Things Accessible has inclusivity as its core principle, we welcome contributions that promote or enhance inclusivity or participation in the digital world, built environments and physical products.
+Inclusivity is about all people, irrespective of individual differences and we expect all contributors to be respectful of others at all times.

 These guidelines aim to support a community where all people should feel safe to participate, introduce new ideas and inspire others, regardless of:
 * Background